\ \_________\ \____________\ \___

 major distros.
 Find the file that corresponds to your timezone and look at

-the very last line, for example with tail -1 /usr/share/zoneinfo/path/to/timezone/file
+the very last line, for example with tail -1 /usr/share/zoneinfo/path/to/timezone/file.

 Sets whether the hardware clock is set to local time or UTC.
 Traditionally UNIX systems use UTC, but Windows uses local.
 If you are dual-booting with Windows, local may be preferable.
 Set to LOCAL or UTC accordingly.